-In addition, the Medical Center has reimbursement agreements with certain Managed Care Organizations (MCOs) that have contracted with the State of New Mexico SALUD! and Centennial Care programs to administer services to enrolled Medicaid beneficiaries.
-The State of New Mexico terminated its SALUD! program effective December 31, 2013 and began its Centennial Care program effective January 1, 2014.
+In addition, the Medical Center has reimbursement agreements with certain Managed Care Organizations (MCOs) that have contracted with the State of New Mexico Centennial Care programs to administer services to enrolled Medicaid beneficiaries.
 The basis for reimbursement under these agreements includes prospectively determined rates (MS-DRG) or per diem for inpatient services, and prospectively determined payments for outpatient services.